-Under State law, a corporation is not permitted to elect to file a consolidated or combined income tax return.
-However, after a corporation has provided the Secretary with the required information regarding its intercompany transactions, if the Secretary finds as a fact that a combined return is be required, the Secretary will notify the corporation in writing to submit a combined return.
+Under State law, a corporation is not permitted to voluntarily file a consolidated or combined income tax return.
+However, if the Secretary finds as a fact that a combined return is required, the Secretary will notify the corporation in writing to submit a combined return.
 The corporation must submit the combined return within ninety (90) days of the written notice.
 The submission of the combined return does not constitute an agreement that the assessment based on the combined return is correct or that additional tax is due.

-When a combined return is required, the State net income of the corporation and all members of the affiliated group included in the combined return are apportioned in accordance with G.S. § 105-130.4, and that accurately reports State net income of the business carried on in the State.
+If the Secretary requires a combined return, the combined State net income of the corporation and all members of the affiliated group included in the combined return are computed in accordance with G.S. § 105-130.4.
+The methodology and procedures for preparing a combined income tax return, when requested or permitted by the Secretary, are listed in North Carolina Administrative Code 17 NCAC 05F.0501, 17 NCAC 05F.0502 and 17 NCAC 05F.0503.

 The Secretary or the corporation may propose a combination of fewer than all members of a unitary group.
 However, the Secretary cannot require a combination of less than all members of the unitary group without the corporation's consent.
 Unless agreed otherwise, the combination must include all members of the unitary group, regardless of whether each member is independently doing business in the State.